 Aging is a natural factor that one cannot control.
 The law prohibits employers from specifying age preference in their job advertisements.
 Setting an age limit for internship and apprenticeship programs is also illegal.
 The legal employment system encourages companies to hire candidates on the basis of their qualification.
 Similarly, employees of all ages appointed on identical working positions should be compensated equally in terms of salary and additional job incentives.

 Male domination exists in many occupations, i.e. men are often perceived as more needful and deserving of compensation as compared to women.
 The law grants equal rights to all genders, i.e. equal pay for equal work.
 If you are treated differently because of your sex, you can sue your employer for defying equity.

 Racial & Color Discrimination

-White supremacy is a thing in the United States, and people are often judged by their skin color.
+There are a number of different person's sexual orientation White supremacy is a thing in the United States, and people are often judged by their skin color.
 Foreigners and immigrants are usually disliked for their unpopular beliefs and distinct cultures.
 Racism often gives rise to terrorism against minorities in a community.
 The society has crafted stereotypes that are seldom applicable to every person of the same race or color.

 Some people are very proud to be born into Christianity, while others beg to differ and choose to become an Atheist.
 The way media portrays Muslims has motivated others to view them as dangerous or oppressed people.
 The views regarding Buddhism and Hinduism also differ from person to person.
 In reality, a person's religion does not define them.
 Every person has the freedom to express their own opinions and beliefs, and it should not intervene in their professional or personal life.